Anna Krauss

-Anna Krauss (née Friese; 27 October 1884, Bogen – 5 August 1943, Plötzensee Prison, Berlin) was a German clairvoyant, fortune-teller and businesswomen who owned a lacquer and paint wholesaler business in Berlin.
-She became a resistance fighter against the Nazi regime, through her association with a Berlin-based anti-fascist resistance group that was later called the Red Orchestra ("Rote Kapelle") by the Abwehr, during the Nazi regime.
+Anna Krauss (née Friese; 27 October 1884, Bogen – 5 August 1943, Plötzensee Prison, Berlin) was a German clairvoyant, fortune-teller and businesswomen who became a resistance fighter against the Nazi regime, through her association with a Berlin-based anti-fascist resistance group that was later called the Red Orchestra ("Rote Kapelle") by the Abwehr, during the Nazi regime.

 Life

 Krauss was a daughter of a farmer, Johann Friese.
 In 1911, Krauss married Hungarian Josef Krauss and had a son, Rudolf (born 1914).
 Josef Krauss was killed in World War I, leaving her a widow.
 Krauss had a sister, Magda Friese, who lived in an apartment at Parkallee 10, Stahnsdorf.
 Krauss and her son lived in Berlin from 1920.
-To earn a living, she owned and ran a sewing workshop.
+To earn a living, she became a seamstress to eventually owning a sewing workshop.
 Since 1936, Krauss, who had undergone commercial training in her youth, had become the owner of a paint and varnish wholesaler in Berlin.